MarkAustinGrow/marvin-blogs/Marvins_memory_Features.md

 2. Use the Memory Stream tab to view all stored memories
 3. Try the Search tab to find specific information
 4. Explore the Analytics tab to gain insights into the memory database
+5. Click "Mark for Twitter" on any blog post to queue it for social media sharing

 ## Best Practices